Rio Hondo College logo

 Transfers to: CSU

-This course is designed for the student interested in the art of writing for theatre or film.
-It will include writing exercises, theatre field trips and a final staged reading of finished scripts.
-Students will complete a one-act or 10-minute play which will be considered for production the following semester.
+This course is designed for students interested in the art of writing for theater and/or film.
+The course includes writing exercises, theater field trips, and a final staged reading of finished scripts.
+Students complete a one-act or 10-minute play which is considered for production at Río Hondo College.

 ART 115 - The Art of Film (3.0 units)